Our Team of Constitutional Attorneys and Corporate Leaders

 Hiram Sasser, Esq.

-Hiram Sasser, Esq., is the Director of Litigation for Liberty Institute.
+Hiram Sasser, Esq., is the Managing Director of Strategic Litigation for Liberty Institute.
 Mr. Sasser’s practice focuses on First Amendment and other constitutional and civil rights issues.

 Mr. Sasser successfully argued before federal and state appellate courts, federal and state district courts, and the Texas Supreme Court.
 His past and present clients include The American Legion, VFW, Association of Christian Schools International, Fraternal Order of Eagles, Dr. James Dobson, Jewish Educational Center, Southern Baptist Convention, National Association of Evangelicals, and various state and local government entities and officials.
 In addition to his legal duties, he develops, coordinates, and implements successful media strategies on behalf of his clients.
 This includes numerous appearances on ABC, NBC, CBS, Fox News, CNN, and the BBC as well as being heard on various radio stations throughout the United States, Asia, Africa, and Europe.

 Prior to joining Liberty, Mr. Sasser graduated summa cum laude from Oklahoma City University School of Law, where he received recognition as the “Outstanding Graduate.”
 He earned his bachelor’s degree from Oklahoma State University.
 His military service includes serving as Headquarters Commander, a Company Executive Officer, and Training Officer in the United States Army Reserve.

 Matthew Kacsmaryk is Deputy General Counsel and Managing Director of Direct Litigation, Research, and Education.